milosilo-dev/FerrumVM/README.md

 cargo run
 ```

-The `build.rs` script automatically assembles `entry.asm`, compiles the C firmware, links it against `linker.ld`, and strips it to a flat binary before the Rust code runs.
+The `build.rs` script automatically assembles `entry.asm`, compiles the C firmware, links it, and strips it to a flat binary before the Rust code runs.

 ---